shritikarao/TechPaperReader/README.md

 ## Contact

-Feel free to reach out to me on [LinkedIn](your-linkedin-url) or [Twitter](your-twitter-url) for any questions or discussions about this project.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/shritika-rao) or my [Gmail](shritika.rao@gmail.com) for any questions or discussions about this project.

--testing commit ability